niaid/dsb/README.md

                                         isotype.control.name.vec = isotypes)
 ```

-## visualize distributions of CD4 and CD8
+## Example: Visualize the distributions of CD4 and CD8

 plot the DSB normalized CITEseq data.

-**Note, there is NO jitter added to these points for visualization these
+**Note, there is NO jitter added to these points for visualization;
-are the unmodified normalized
+these are the unmodified normalized
 counts**

 ``` r